SpotIt-Game/Back-End/README.md

 # SpotIT
-Our open-source Spot It card game adaptation on GitHub.
+Our open-source Spot It card game adaptation on GitHub.🦆